mbogard0/mbogard0.github.io/index.md

 widget-1:
     title: "Request the Band"
     url: '/request/'
     text: "Looking for that extra bit of 'pep' for your event?
 The Thunderbird Marching Band is just what you need!
-We perform nearly everywhere, no sound system needed, and our large setlist means we'll play something for everyone to ejnoy."
+We perform nearly everywhere, no sound system needed, and our large setlist means we'll play something for everyone to enjoy."
     image: homepage_request-302x182.jpg
 widget-2:
     title: "Join the Band"